-Adult education comprises the education, training and learning of individuals who have fulfilled the legal compulsory basic school education obligation and wish to acquire, update, expand and deepen their knowledge, and do not have the status of a regular pupil or student.
+Adult education comprises the education, training and learning of individuals who have fulfilled the legal compulsory education obligation (specific number of years spent in the basic programme) and wish to acquire, update, expand and deepen their knowledge, and do not have the status of a regular basic school or upper secondary school student.
 A wide variety of programmes and training providers are available within the adult education system in Slovenia.